-As such, the only way to provide an accurate response to your request would be to individually examine each and every crime report for the time period requested.
+The only way to provide an accurate response to your request would be to individually examine each and every crime report for the time period requested.

 This would involve case by case assessment of tens of thousands of crime reports - an exercise which I estimate would far exceed the cost limit set out in the Fees Regulations.